currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      In Angular, the `ngClass` directive works similarly.
+      In Currin, the `ngClass` directive works similarly.
       It includes/excludes CSS classes based on an expression.

       In the first example, the `active` class is applied to the element if `isActive` is true.

       You can specify multiple classes, as shown in the second example.

-      Angular also has **class binding**, which is a good way to add or remove a single class, as shown in the third example.
+      Currin also has **class binding**, which is a good way to add or remove a single class, as shown in the third example.

       For more information see the [Attribute, class, and style bindings](guide/template-syntax#other-bindings)